mitodl/mitxonline/sheets/dev-setup.md

 **Just chat or email someone on the team to point you to one of these template folders.**
 Once you can access a template folder, do the following to make your own copy:

 1. Create a folder on your local Drive.
-Call it something like "Local xPRO Enrollments".
+Call it something like "Local MITx Online Enrollments".
 1. Create an empty subfolder for assignment sheets.
 Call it something like "Local Assignment Sheets".
 1. In the template folder, select the spreadsheets (NOT the forms or any folders), and make a copy of them.
     - *NOTE: This will automatically create copies of the forms since the forms are linked to the spreadsheets already.
 This is intentional.*
     - *ALSO NOTE: These spreadsheets each have a single test response already entered, and should be visible on the main worksheets.
 Leave those test responses where they are.*
-1. Select the copied spreadsheets *and* forms, and move them to your xPRO enrollments folder that you created above.
+1. Select the copied spreadsheets *and* forms, and move them to your MITx Online enrollments folder that you created above.

 Your Drive folder should look something like this when you're done: